lane3434/GT-stantalone-mods/README.md

-# ALL FIILES ARE MOVING TO CUSTOM WEBSITE!!
-## This repo will stay as is and lane3434 will not be active any more.
-## The link will be active this week

 ## UPDATES
 Deep in the wild jungle of code, modding can be as tricky as teaching a banana to peel itself.
 But never fear—this cheeky chimp (a.k.a.
 Lane) is on the case, ready to swing into action!